This section describes attributes and skills used in RIP system. A

 is free to choose such a common attribute if he wants to, but pays the

 normal cps for it.
-However, some races have some upgraded attributes
+However, some races might require that player cannot

 Attributes are character born or somehow enhanced physical and mental